-Fellowships are available to currently registered students who will have advanced to candidacy for the Ph.D. in the social sciences, physical sciences, technical fields and the professions as related to grassroots development issues by their proposed start date.
-(Research windows will be updated with deadline announcements, but research usually must begin between June 1st of the year of application and March 31st of the following year.)
+Fellowships are available to currently registered students who will have advanced to candidacy for the Ph.D. (or other doctoral program) in the social sciences, physical sciences, technical fields and other disciplines - as related to their relationship with grassroots development issues - by their proposed start date (between June 1 and March 31 of the application year).
 Applications for clinical research in the health field will NOT be considered.

-Before applying, you are encouraged to attend one of the informational webinars offered.
+Applicants and university fellowship/grant advisers are encouraged to attend one of the informational webinars offered.
+The schedule is usually announced in September along with the application deadline.

 Awards are based on both development and scholarly criteria.
 Proposals should offer a practical orientation to field-based research.
 In exceptional cases the IAF will support research reflecting a primary interest in macro questions of politics and economics but only as related to the environment of the poor.
 The Fellowship Program complements IAF’s support for grassroots development in Latin America and the Caribbean, and preference is for those applicants whose careers or research projects are related to topics of greatest interest to the IAF.
 These include, but are not limited to, the following: